Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Charged particle dynamics

 with the action $S$ with the spacetime coordinates, the components of the vector and the dual vector potentials $A_\alpha$ and $A_\alpha^{\star}$, and electric and magnetic charges $q$ and $q_m$.
 The components of the associated vector potentials $A_\alpha$ and $A_\alpha^{\star}$ of the electromagnetic field take the following form

-As one can see that the spacetime (\ref{metric}) and the components of the vector potential (\ref{A}) are independent of coordinates ($t, \phi$) which lead to two conserved quantities, namely, energy $E$, and angular momentum $L$ of the charged particle measured at the infinity.
-As was known that the Hamiltonian is regarded as a constant $H=k/2$ with relation to $k=-m^2$, where $m$ is the mass of particle having electric and magnetic charges.
+As one can see, the spacetime \cref{eq:metric1} and the components of the vector potential \cref{eq:vec_potential_A} are independent of coordinates ($t, \phi$) which lead to two conserved quantities, namely, energy $E$, and angular momentum $L$ of the charged particle measured at infinity.
+It is known that the Hamiltonian is regarded as a constant $H=k/2$ with relation to $k=-m^2$, where $m$ is the mass of a particle having electric and magnetic charges.
 Following the Hamilton-Jacobi equation for charged particle motion, we write the action $S$ as follows

-where $S_r$ and $S_\theta$ respectively refer to the radial and angular functions of only $r$ and $\theta$.
-Inserting equation (\ref{Sol}) into (\ref{HJ}) the Hamilton equations reads
+where $S_r$ and $S_\theta$, respectively, refer to the radial and angular functions of only $r$ and $\theta$.
+Using \cref{eq:Sol} one can easily obtain the Hamilton-Jacobi equation in the following form

-Here one can see that equation (\ref{HJ}) is fully separable into radial and angular parts.
-Hereafter performing simple algebraic manipulations, one can show that
+Here one can see that \cref{eq:HJ1} is fully separable into radial and angular parts.
+Hereafter, performing simple algebraic manipulations, one can show that

 where $K$ is the Carter constant of motion.